nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 [username@raijin4 ~]$
 {% endhighlight %}

-You begin in your home folder, which is on the filesystem at /home/username.
-Here you can install your code and any dependencies.
+You begin in your home folder, which is on the filesystem at /home/unigrp/username (where unigrp is the last three digits of your username).
+Here you can install all your code and any dependencies.
 Any changes you make will be saved when you log out.
 Your home folder has a capacity of 2 Gb.

 First lets reset our password